jamdelion/jamdelion/README.md

 ✏️ I write a blog at [jo.hashnode.dev](jo.hashnode.dev).

-⚡ Fun fact: I started learning to rollerblade over lockdown in summer 2020, and now I'm a little obsessed!
+⚡ Fun fact: I started learning to rollerblade over lockdown in summer 2020.
+When I'm not coding, you can probably find me flailing on ramps at one of the local skateparks! 😅